andreas-kupries/mirror/doc/cli.md

 	accept <submission-id> ...

-		Accept the specified submissions.
-Each will placed into their own mirror set.
-The new repository will be entered into the table of shorthands, as if `list` had been invoked.
-(To any make upcoming merges easier).
+		Accept the specified submissions, with an implied `add`.
+Each will be placed into their own mirror set.
+The new repository will be entered into the rolodex, as if `list` had been invoked.
+(To make any upcoming merges easier).

-		Note, multiple separate acceptances accumulate.
+		Note, multiple separate acceptances accumulate in the rolodex.

-		Send mail to the specified email addresses to notify them of the acceptance.
+		Send mail to the email addresses specified in the submissions to notify them of the acceptance.

 	reject ?-mail? <cause> <submission-id> ...

 	       Reject the specified submissions.
-	       Do not send mail by default.
-	       (No need to give my own mail address to spammers)
+Does not send mail by default.
+No need to give a valid mail address to spammers.

-	       Mail can be forced, for example if the rejection is due to reasons other than spam.
+	       Sending of mail can be forced, for example if the rejection is due to reasons other than spam.
 ```